microsoft/azure-iot-developer-kit/docs/_projects/05-devkit-translator.md

 ## Step 3.
 Deploy Azure Functions

-Use **Quick Open** (`Ctrl+P`) to run 'task cloud-deploy' to deploy the Azure Functions code.
-It usually take 2 to 5 minutes to complete:
+Use **Quick Open** or `Ctrl+P` (macOS: `Cmd+P`) to run 'task cloud-deploy' to deploy the Azure Functions code.
+It usually takes 2 to 5 minutes to complete:

 ![mini-solution-deploy]({{"/assets/images/mini-solution-deploy-devkit-translator.png" | absolute_url }})

 ## Step 4.
 Build and upload Arduino sketch

-Use **Quick Open** (`Ctrl+P`) to run 'task device-upload'.
+Use **Quick Open** or `Ctrl+P` (macOS: `Cmd+P`) to run 'task device-upload'.
 The terminal will prompt you to enter configuration mode: hold down button A, then push and release the reset button.
 The screen will display 'Configuration'.
 This step is to set the connection string which is retrieved from 'task cloud-provision'.

 After that it will start verifying and uploading the Arduino sketch: